 There are several existing benchmarks for evaluating security of AI-generated code, including Baxbench~\cite{vero2025baxbench}, CWEval~\cite{peng2025cweval}, SALLM~\cite{siddiq2024sallm}, SecCodePLT~\cite{yang2024seccodeplt}, and Asleep~\cite{pearce2025asleep}.
 However, these benchmarks are inadequate to evaluate security in vibe coding, because: \begin{itemize}[topsep=0pt,itemsep=2pt,parsep=0pt,leftmargin=1.5em] \item Their contexts are limited to a \textit{single file} or function, while practical vibe coding commonly involves large \textit{projects} with complex file structures. \item They benchmark \textit{models} that generate code in a single turn, while vibe coding is conducted by \textit{agents} in multiple turns. \item Their input only contains \textit{text}, while coding agents are allowed to interact with the \textit{execution environment} and get feedback. \end{itemize}

 To address these limitations, we propose \bench, a benchmark to examine the security risks of AI agents for vibe coding. \bench consists of 200 realistic coding tasks on large repositories instead of single files and covers a wide range of 77 weaknesses from Common Weakness Enumeration (CWE) \cite{CWE_mitre}.
-Its tasks are more complex, requiring editing on average 180 lines of code spanning multiple files.
-Table~\ref{tab:secure-code-benchmarks} compares \bench with existing secure code generation benchmarks, while \autoref{fig:curate} shows an example task framed as requesting a feature (a unit of functionality that satisfies a requirement) \cite{article} for an existing repository.
+Its tasks are more complex, requiring editing on average 170 lines of code spanning multiple files. \autoref{tab:secure-code-benchmarks} compares \bench with existing secure code generation benchmarks, while \autoref{fig:curate} shows an example task framed as requesting a feature (a unit of functionality that satisfies a requirement) \cite{article} for an existing repository.
 An agent under evaluation is required to generate a patch to the repository that adds this feature.
 The patch is then tested with two sets of human-written unit tests, one for functional correctness and the other for security.